 - Any and all spatial properties that you wish to relate compositionally.

-The power of golden ratio photographical composition cannot be understated.
+The power of golden ratio photographical composition cannot be overstated.
 By choosing the format ratio of your primary visual format as your new “baseline unit”, you are effectively tying all the dimensions of your layout together with the golden ratio.